xpgram/advance-wars/README.md

 Oh, I should mention.
 This project is not necessarily for the public.
 I know Nintendo is litigation-happy.
 One of the key objectives here is just to demonstrate my skill, the rest are, you know, private fun with private people.

+### Currently working on:

+[x] Online play using socket.io
+[x] Fixing the "player 2 can't play locally" issue I instroduced on purpose.
+[ ] User-accounts database, and other tables.
+[ ] UI-code refactor, and then a user login widget.

 # Features:

 <img src="" width="100%" height="1.0rem">